oksanaweb/react-budget-app/README.md

   <img src="images/budget.png" alt="app">

 <!-- ABOUT THE PROJECT -->

 ## About The Project

 This is a user-friendly budgeting tool designed to help you keep track of your expenses and manage your finances effectively.
-With this application, you can easily create a budget plan and monitor your spending.
+With this mobile application, you can easily create a budget plan and monitor your spending.

 Getting started is easy!
 Simply create a new budget by entering your income and expenses for the month.